HomoElectromagneticus/Yocto_808/README.txt

 # Writing firmware to the Yocto's microprocessor with an Arduino
 1. Find out what micro you have - ATMEGA1284 or ATMEGA1284P?
 If you have the ATMEGA1284,
-   update your avrdude.conf file with what's in the "avrdude.conf.addendum" file (see note below).
+   update your avrdude.conf file with what's in the "avrdude.conf.addendum" file.
 2. Burn the bootloader following the above guide from e-licktronic.
 3. Make sure the "TX" connection on the Arduino is not connected to anything.
 4. Make sure that GND and RST are not connected.